-18 Agency/Group/Organization THE SALVATION ARMY Agency/Group/Organization Type Services - Housing Services-homeless Institutional discharge program What section of the Plan was addressed by Consultation?
-Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Strategy Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
+17 Agency/Group/Organization The Salvation Army Agency/Group/Organization Type Services - Housing Services-homeless institutional discharge program What section of the Plan was addressed by Consultation?
+Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Opportunity for input is provided through various ongoing planning activities throughout the year via in-person and electronic methods, such as email and surveys.
 Anticipated outcome of these activities is to improve coordination and make progress in preventing and ending homelessness and alleviating the effects of poverty.
-19 Agency/Group/Organization Snohomish County Planning & Development Agency/Group/Organization Type Other government - County Grantee Department What section of the Plan was addressed by Consultation?
-Housing Need Assessment Market Analysis Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
+18 Agency/Group/Organization Snohomish County Planning & Development Agency/Group/Organization Type Other government - County Grantee Department What section of the Plan was addressed by Consultation?
+Housing Need Assessment Market Analysis How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 The Snohomish County Human Services Department and Snohomish County Planning & Development Services Department participate in ongoing coordination meetings throughout the year on affordable housing and related planning efforts of both departments, including both comprehensive planning and consolidated planning efforts.
 The anticipated outcome is to improve consistency and coordination of efforts.
-Planning & Development Services also provides review of CDBG public facility and infrastructure applications regarding consistency with county-wide planning policies.
+Planning & Development Services also provides review of CDBG public facility and infrastructure applications regarding consistency with county-wide planning

-20 Agency/Group/Organization Snohomish County Human Services-Aging & Disability Services Agency/Group/Organization Type Services-Elderly Persons Services-Persons with Disabilities Other government - County Grantee Department What section of the Plan was addressed by Consultation?
-Housing Need Assessment Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
+· 19 Agency/Group/Organization Snohomish County Human Services-Aging & Disability Services Agency/Group/Organization Type Services-Elderly Persons Services-Persons with Disabilities Other government - County Grantee Department What section of the Plan was addressed by Consultation?
+Housing Need Assessment Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Consultation on community needs was conducted via email, in person, and through review of plans and reports.
 Input was taken into consideration during development of the plan in assessing needs, identifying priority needs, and developing goals and strategies.
-21 Agency/Group/Organization Snohomish County Human Services - Chemical Dependency, Mental Health, & Veteran Services Agency/Group/Organization Type Services-Persons with Disabilities Services-Health Planning organization Chemical Dependency, Mental Health, Veterans Grantee Department What section of the Plan was addressed by Consultation?
-Housing Need Assessment Homelessness Needs - Veterans Homelessness Strategy Market Analysis
+20 Agency/Group/Organization Snohomish County Human Services - Chemical Dependency, Mental Health, & Veteran Services Agency/Group/Organization Type Services-Persons with Disabilities Services-Health Planning organization Chemical dependency, mental health, veterans Grantee Department What section of the Plan was addressed by Consultation?
+Housing Need Assessment Homelessness Strategy Homelessness Needs - Veterans Non-Homeless Special Needs Market Analysis